Extraordinary Opportunity for a Dynamic and Visionary University Counseling and Psychiatry Services Leader

-Michigan State University invites applications and nominations for an inspirational, innovative, and experienced leader to serve as Director of Counseling and Psychiatric Services, the mental and behavioral health component of the University’s Student Health and Wellness Services.
-This is an exceptional opportunity to provide campus-wide strategy and clinical and administrative leadership for a comprehensive and newly integrated multi-disciplinary university counseling and psychiatric service committed to serving a large and diverse campus community.
-MSU is committed to a multi-culturally-focused, inclusive, collaborative, and holistic mental health unit structured by a public-health and wellness framework.
-The director will work with a talented team of medical and mental health professionals and collaborate with other on- and off-campus psychological services to further develop and strengthen an integrated service model—creating and implementing a dynamic, distinctive, and campus-wide vision for high quality, effective, and efficient programs and services to support students’ mental health and well-being.
+Michigan State University invites applications and nominations for an inspirational, innovative, and experienced clinician and leader to serve as the inaugural Director of Counseling and Psychiatric Services, the mental and behavioral health component of the University’s newly integrated Student Health and Wellness Services.
+This is an exceptional and distinctive opportunity to build and shape comprehensive, University-wide counseling and psychiatric services for students.
+MSU is committed to developing a multi-disciplinary, holistic counseling and mental health unit within a public health and wellness framework that will serve a large and culturally diverse student population.
+Leading the team of counselors, psychiatrists, and other mental health professionals, the director will establish strong collaborative relationships with other on- and off-campus psychological services to support and sustain an integrated service model—creating and implementing a dynamic, distinctive, and campus-wide vision for high quality, effective, and efficient programs and services to support students’ mental health and well-being.

 The main campus occupies 5,200 contiguous acres near the state capital of Lansing, Michigan.
 Michigan State also encompasses a medical complex in Grand Rapids, a public health program in Flint, and two additional medical school campuses in the Detroit metropolitan area.
 MSU offers more than 275 study abroad programs in more than 60 countries and on all continents.